SeloSlav/tindermation/README.md

 <hr>

 <a name="future"></a>
-## Future Development
+## Ideas for Future Development

+### Cross-Device Compatability
-Getting the script to run properly on every device will be require some refactoring because as for now I'm simply selecting the X,Y coordinates that correspond to certain UI elements on my own device.
+Getting the script to run properly on every device will be require some refactoring because as for now I'm simply selecting the X,Y coordinates that correspond to certain UI elements on my own device (Xaomi Redmi Note 4).
 I will have to download Appium Inspector or UI Automator Viewer to determine the actual element identifiers.

+### Running in the Background?
+Currently, Appium's Ruby library allows us to send applications to the background but automations will always continue to run on the main OS thread.
+This means we can't run automations unless the desired application is actively in-use.
+To truly automate swiping, we are probably better off accessing the Tinder API directly.
+See <a href="https://github.com/deftx/loltinder">loltinder.git</a>.

+### Send a Message
+Check for matches and send a message from a list of pre-populated openers?

+### Containerization
+Somebody with Docker experience might be able to contain the script in an environment that comes pre-loaded with all of its dependencies so that booting it up for the first time doesn't take 30 minutes for non-developers...

 Anway, feel free to make a Pull Request if you would like to contribute and improve upon the script!
-It would also be nice to Dockerize everything because there are many dependencies and this could be annoying for non-developers.
-I mean, just take look at the Setup Instructions above.
-Otherwise, enjoy!